 Students have 10 weeks to deliver a playable video game prototype that follows the theme, guidelines, and constraints given by a jury of Ubisoft professionals.
-Students are free to organize into multidisciplinary, interdepartmental, or interuniversity teams to cover all the tasks necessary to complete the project; each team can count on the support of two Ubisoft mentors.
-At the end of the competition, the jury selects nine winners and awards $22,000 in scholarships.
+Students are free to organize into multidisciplinary, interdepartmental, or interuniversity teams to cover all the tasks necessary to complete the project.
+Each team can count on the support of two mentors from Ubisoft studios in Montreal, Quebec City and Saguenay.
+At the end of the competition, the jury selects winners in various categories and awards $22,000 in scholarships.
 Moreover, Ubisoft guarantees at least 10 internships or job opportunities for participants in the competition.
-In 2019, we hired more than 30 Competition participants to work at our offices in Montreal, Quebec City, and Saguenay.
+In 2021, over 30 participants were hired throughout Québec.

 Game Lab Competition

-The Game Lab Competition is open to all undergraduate and graduate students regardless of their year of study.
-Applicants must be full-time students enrolled during the winter term at any university in Quebec or any campus in Quebec of a university outside of Quebec that participates in the Competition.
+The Game Lab Competition is open to all undergraduate and graduate full-time students enrolled during the winter term at any university in Quebec or any campus in Quebec of a university outside of Quebec that participates in the Competition.
 Universities and students are required to follow the Competition’s regulations and deadlines received upon their registration.

 Students must register with the professor designated by their university.
 If a student intends to join a team registered at another university, the designated professor will indicate the procedure to follow.